confluence/python-textbok/python_notes/Python_Basics.rst

 Files
 -----

-Although the ``print`` function prints to the console by default, you can also use it to write to a file.
+Although the ``print`` function prints to the console by default, we can also use it to write to a file.
 Here is a simple example::

     with open('myfile.txt', 'w') as myfile: